-- 1. When an issuance of Common Units has been duly authorized by all necessary limited partnership action of the Partnership, upon issuance, delivery and payment therefor in the manner contemplated by the Registration Statement, the Prospectus, any related Prospectus Supplement and such limited partnership action, such Common Units will be validly issued and, under the Delaware Act, purchasers of the Common Units will have (i) no obligation to make further payments for their purchase of the Common Units or contributions to the Partnership solely by reason of their ownership of the Common Units or their status as limited partners of the Partnership, and (ii) no personal liability for the debts, obligations and liabilities of the Partnership solely by reason of being limited partners of the Partnership. - 2.
-When an issuance of Preferred Units has been duly authorized by all necessary limited partnership action of the Partnership, upon issuance, delivery and payment therefor in the manner contemplated by the Registration Statement, the Prospectus, any related Prospectus Supplement and such limited partnership action, such Preferred Units will be validly issued and, under the Delaware Act, purchasers of the Preferred Units will have (i) no obligation to make further payments for their purchase of the Preferred Units or contributions to the Partnership solely by reason of their ownership of the Preferred Units or their status as limited partners of the Partnership, and (ii) no personal liability for the debts, obligations and liabilities of the Partnership solely by reason of being limited partners of the Partnership. - 3.
-When any supplemental indenture (together with the Base Indenture, as amended, the "Indenture") has been duly authorized by all necessary limited partnership action of the Registrants and duly executed and delivered, and when the specific terms of a particular series of Debt Securities and Guarantees have been duly established in accordance with the terms and conditions of the Indenture and authorized by all necessary limited partnership action of the Registrants, and such Debt Securities and the related Guarantees have been duly executed, authenticated, issued and delivered against payment therefor in accordance with the terms of the Indenture and in the manner contemplated by the Registration Statement, the Prospectus, any related Prospectus Supplement and such limited partnership action, (i) such Debt Securities will constitute valid and legally binding obligations of the Operating Partnership, enforceable against the Operating Partnership in accordance with their terms, and (ii) such Guarantees will constitute valid and legally binding obligations of the Partnership, enforceable against the Partnership in accordance with their terms.
+1. When an issuance of Common Units has been duly authorized by all necessary limited partnership action of the Partnership, upon issuance, delivery and payment therefor in the manner contemplated by the Registration Statement, the Prospectus, any related Prospectus Supplement and such limited partnership action, such Common Units will be validly issued and, under the Delaware Act, purchasers of the Common Units will have no obligation to make further payments for their purchase of Common Units or contributions to the Partnership solely by reason of their ownership of Common Units or their status as limited partners of the Partnership, and no personal liability for the debts, obligations and liabilities of the Partnership, whether arising in contract, tort or otherwise, solely by reason of being limited partners of the Partnership.

+2. When the Base Indenture and any supplemental indenture (the "Indenture") have been duly authorized by all necessary limited partnership action of the Registrants and duly executed and delivered, and when the specific terms of a particular series of Debt Securities and Guarantees have been duly established in accordance with the terms and conditions of the Indenture and authorized by all necessary limited partnership action of the Registrants, and such Debt Securities and the related Guarantees have been duly executed, authenticated, issued and delivered against payment therefor in accordance with the terms of the Indenture and in the manner contemplated by the Registration Statement, the Prospectus, any related Prospectus Supplement and such limited partnership action, (i) such Debt Securities will constitute valid and legally binding obligations of the Operating Partnership, enforceable against the Operating Partnership in accordance with their terms, and (ii) such Guarantees will constitute valid and legally binding obligations of the Partnership, enforceable against the Partnership in accordance with their terms.

-The opinions expressed herein are qualified in the following respects:
+The opinion expressed herein is qualified in the following respects: